QuKunLab/APEC/README.md

 ## 3. Clustering

 ### 3.1	If users want to apply their own matrix

+**Skip this step** if users have run APEC_prepare_steps.sh in Section 2 “Fragment count matrix” and generated fragment count matrix from the raw scATAC-seq data.

 If users have their own fragment count matrix, please build data, work, matrix, peak, result and figure folders in $source path, and place “cell_info.csv” file in data folder, “top_peaks.bed” in peak folder, “filtered_reads.csv” in matrix folder.
 Then users need to run script prepare_premappedMatrix.py before clustering and further analysis.